jengelsma/signup-via-safari/README.md

 # signup-via-safari
 This is a simple iOS example app (Swift 2) that shows how to onboard new users via a web signup form that is already in place.
 The app launches the web signup form via a Safari View Controller (SFSafariViewController).
-Once the form is filled / submitted if all checks out (e.g. username/password valid, and account provisioned) the web app then redirects the browser to a custom URL Scheme defined by the example app.
+In theory, once the form is filled / submitted if all checks out (e.g. username/password valid, and account provisioned) the web app then redirects the browser to a custom URL Scheme defined by the example app.

 ## Instructions